-In my course, Nonprescription Pharmacotherapeutics and Self-Care, I rely on a variety of “patients” to role-play different scenarios.
+The course Nonprescription Pharmacotherapeutics and Self-Care relies on a variety of “patients” to role-play different scenarios.
 During regular laboratories, students role-play for each other.
 As a result, they experience 125 different situations.
-While this approach provides great practice, evaluating the students’ performances consistently becomes quite challenging.
+While this approach provides great practice, evaluating the students’ performances becomes challenging.

-In the College of Pharmacy, we utilize Objective Structured Clinical Examinations (OSCEs) to evaluate student knowledge and skills in laboratory, skill-based courses.
-Having consistent scenarios with a rubric would ensure students’ knowledge and skills are effectively evaluated.
-My initiative is to create scenarios with scripts and hire standardized patients. former students of the course, to role-play the scenarios during the OSCEs.
+In the College of Pharmacy, instructors utilize Objective Structured Clinical Examinations (OSCEs) to evaluate student knowledge and skills in laboratory, skill-based courses.
+Having consistent scenarios with a rubric ensures students’ knowledge and skills are effectively evaluated.
+Renee's PTF initiative involves creating scenarios with scripts and hiring standardized patients to role-play the scenarios during the OSCEs.